The Hudson Project includes the following major components:

 - Back-to-Back AC-DC-AC Converter Station: A back-to-back AC-DC-AC converter station was constructed at 1 Railroad Avenue in Ridgefield, New Jersey.

 - Upland Cable (New Jersey): From the converter station, a 345 kV circuit was installed underground.
 The upland power line in New Jersey traverses approximately 3.0 miles from the converter station to the Hudson River landfall in Edgewater, New Jersey.

 - New Jersey Cable Landfall: In Edgewater, the power line enters the Hudson River at the southwestern corner of the Edgewater Commons Shopping Center parking lot.
 Prior to entering the Hudson River, the Upland Cable transitions to Submarine Cable in an underground Transition Vault constructed within the parking lot.

-- Submarine Cable: The submarine cable extends approximately 4 miles south to the New York City landfall point, and is buried below the present river bottom a minimum of 10 feet in areas outside the limits of Federal Navigation Channels and a minimum of 15 feet below present river bottom within Federal Navigation Channels.
+- Submarine Cable: The submarine cable extends approximately three-and-a-half miles south to the New York City landfall point, and is buried below the river bottom a minimum of 10 feet in areas outside the limits of Federal Navigation Channels and a minimum of 15 feet below river bottom within Federal Navigation Channels.

 - Upland Cable (New York City): From the transition point, the cable system is installed under the eastern sidewalk of 12th Avenue to the Con Edison W 49th Street Substation.